-- Track number of MAC meetings conducted during Year 17. - Prepare annual report on Qualifying Local Program activities at end of Year 17.
+- Track number of MAC meetings conducted during Year 18. - Prepare annual report on Qualifying Local Program activities at end of Year 18.

-- SMC tracked the number of Municipal Advisory Committee (MAC) meetings: According to records, there were (2) MAC meetings conducted during this reporting period.
-4/4/19, and 12/11/19. - The stormwater management activities that SMC performed as a QLP are described in the Annual Facility Inspection Report (i.e., Annual Report) template provided to Lake County MS4s - The stormwater management activities that SMC plans to perform as a QLP during Year 18 are described in Part E4 of the Annual Report template. - SMC conducted a survey in November 2019 of Lake County's 67 Municipality and Township MS4 program permit metrics and QLP topics.
-The survey received (35) responses.
+- SMC tracked the number of Municipal Advisory Committee (MAC) meetings: According to records, there were (1) MAC meetings conducted during this reporting period (12/09/20).
+During the reporting year additional meetings were cancelled due to in person meeting restrictions. - QLP prepared an annual report template including stormwater management activities that SMC performed as a QLP are described in this Annual Facility Inspection Report template.
+This template is provided to Lake County MS4s.

+- QLP prepared an NOI template including QLP activities related to each of the six minimum control measures (MCMs) provided to Lake County MS4s. - The stormwater management activities that SMC plans to perform as a QLP during Year 19 are described in Part E4 of the Annual Report template.